7 Best Squirrel Traps and Repellents

 It can also be effective against many other common pests, such as roaches and raccoons.
 As the spray is non-toxic, it can be used just about anywhere, indoors or out.

 The good news is this product smells a lot better than using predator urine or chemical deterrents.
-The bad news is that it’s not always effective.
+The bad news is that it’s not always effective, especially against larger tree or ground squirrel populations.
 Many users have reported great results, while others report one or more species ignoring the repellent.

 See Also: Best Lizard Repellents

-In these latter cases, the promise of plentiful food overrode the repulsion, so it’s best to use this in conjunction with other preventative measures for a garden or bird feeder.
+In these latter cases, the promise of plentiful food usually overrode the repulsion.
+Thus it’s best to use this in conjunction with other preventative measures to block access to gardens or bird feeders.

 #7 – Shake-Away 2852228 Fox Urine Granules